matteomanzo-zz/PigPong/README.md

 - [ ] Web Sockets for multiplayer game
 - [ ] Character can shoot
 - [ ] Game tests
+- [ ] Phisycs to be improved, bird view

 ## Takeaway